ukaea/PROCESS/documentation/proc-pages/installation/installation-singularity.md

-# Installation using Singularity container
+# Installation using Singularity/Apptainer container

 Singularity is a container environment similar to Docker.
 This means a user can run PROCESS with all required dependencies installed.
 Singularity, however, is designed to work with user-level